differential-network-analysis/dnaici-webpage/source/4_Identification of intrachromosomal communities.rst

 4. cluster_super_network
 -------------------------

-Next, valid communities should be identified in all clusters.
-Hi-C interactions and other genomic features within each community need to be analyzed.
+Furthermore, a super network is constructed according to the clustering results, where the node size and the edge width indicate the community size and the number of community interactions.

 .. code-block:: python

-   dna.cluster_community_structure(minCluster_size = 20, fig_dpi = 300)
+   dna.cluster_super_network(minCluster_size = 20, fig_dpi = 300)

 Arguments